Let's get started

 If you need to ship your Glowforge, for example for warranty service, you’ll need all the original parts: boxes, handle locks, foam, and important orange and red bits.
 Store them safely - replacement packing materials are $249.

 Connect the hose to the printer

 Slide the ring clamp around the silver 4-inch-diameter hose provided.
 Squeeze the two ends of the clamp together to fit the hose and clamp over the exhaust connection on the back of your Glowforge printer.
 Let go, then check that the clamp is settled over the white ring around the exhaust and will not come off with a gentle tug.

 Extend the other end of the hose to the outdoors through a window or a vent that connects directly outside.
 Do not use a vent that extends the length of the hose past 8 feet or adds any turns.
 Keep the hose as straight as you can, with no more than two turns of 90 degrees or less.
 Make sure the hose isn’t twisted, pinched, kinked, or flattened.

 Changing weather conditions may cause hot, cold, or humid air to enter your Glowforge, potentially damaging it.
 When your Glowforge is not in use, remove the hose from the vent or window, or disconnect it from your Glowforge.

 Ensure your Glowforge is off

 Make sure your Glowforge is turned off (on the rear switch, O is depressed) and then connect the power cable.

 Plug in your Glowforge

 Plug the Glowforge into a grounded wall outlet with 800 watts of power available.
 Make sure you connect the printer directly to a wall outlet and not a surge protector or power strip.

 Turn on your Glowforge

 Turn on your Glowforge by pressing the switch so the “I” side is depressed.

 Lights will come on, the head will move, and you might hear a bubbling sound.
-The unit’s button will glow teal.
+The printer's button will glow teal.
 Your Glowforge is on!

 Sign in and connect your Glowforge to Wi-Fi